stfc/aiida-mlip/docs/source/user_guide/data.rst

 ModelData
 ---------
-Defines a custom data type called `ModelData` in AiiDA, which is a subclass of the `SinglefileData` type. `ModelData` is used to handle model files and provides functionalities for handling local files and downloading files from URLs.
+Defines a custom data type called `ModelData` in AiiDA, which is a subclass of the `SinglefileData` type. `ModelData` is used to handle model files and provides functionalities for handling local files and downloading files from uris.
 Additional features compared to `SinglefileData`:

 - It can take a relative path as an argument